lebao3105/Commands-collection/changelogs/UPCOMING.md

 * `cc.registry` unit has been added for Windows Registry system usage.
 * A new function named todo() has been added to mark TODO works.
 * SetLastErrno() has been implemented in `cc.logging`.
+* A new library named sma11 has been implemented for console and keyboard tasks.
+Usage RTL's CRT is, once again(?), removed from CC.

 ## Build system changes